Virginia Angiola Borrino: Siena and the unfortunate

 In Siena, she worked in a small clinic that lacked medical staff, an outpatient clinic, and even rooms for the ill.
 After the death of Professor Maya, who followed and encouraged Borrino while in Florence, she found herself in the ruthless and competitive university environment where, also, the idea of a female doctor was not considered at all.
 Nevertheless, she was not only able to create an outpatient clinic and a library in the clinic where she was working, but she also avoided the possible closure of the clinic because of the higher education reform proposed by the new education minister Giovanni Gentile; also, she contributed to the creation of the Cassa Scolastica for students in unstable financial situations.
 In 1921 she created the Committee of Young Mothers, an institution dedicated to the so-called bimbi soli, lonely children without a family.
 Later on, thanks to her experience, especially to the time spent in Siena, she contributed to the law of 1927 about the protection of motherhood and childhood and also one for illegitimate children.
 In 1924 the government tried to fill all the university chairs that remained empty after the war, but the only two for pediatrics were those of Cagliari and Siena; the first was assigned to a colleague from Bologna and the second one not so claimed.
 One year later she managed to win the competition for the chair of pediatrics at the new medical course at the University of Bari.

 Form Bari to Sassari: the gender gap

-Waiting for the results from the University of Bari, she traveled back to her home in Cossato, where she dedicated herself to curing the townspeople.
-When the results for the University of Bari's admission test arrived, she discovered to her dismay that she had arrived second, but due to the presence of only two teaching positions and the third candidate being a man, he was favored over her and she was then pushed to third place.
+Waiting for the results from the University of Bari, she travelled back to her home in Cossato, where she dedicated herself to curing the townspeople.
+When the results of the University of Bari's admission test arrived, she discovered to her dismay that she had arrived second, but due to the presence of only two teaching positions and the third candidate being a man, he was favoured over her and she was then pushed to third place.
 Her previous attempt at the teaching position at the University of Sassari, which led to her coming in first but not getting the job due to the unavailability of positions, was made free due to the death of one of the doctors.
 People tried to stop her, since she was a woman, by letting the two-year limit before new admission tests elapse by appointing someone lower than her.
-Luckily, the position was open again before the two-year limit, resulting in her obtaining a professorship in the field of clinical pediatrics.
+Luckily, the position was open again before the two-year limit, resulting in her obtaining a professorship in the field of clinical paediatrics.